edenlabllc/playbook/docs/collaboration_rules.md

 * Technical specs design - jointly with SA
 * Code development
 * Unit testing
-* functional/integration testing on Dev environment based on the aceptance criteria.
+* functional/integration testing on Dev environment based on the acceptance criteria.

 ### Maintainer
 * Keep master branch at production quality at all times.